BDC Hamburger Icon

 Lead management improves a sales team’s efficiency and productivity by using lead scoring to focus on warmer prospects who are more likely to turn into customers.

-18. CRM mobile apps increase productivity.
+18. Full-featured mobile apps

 Many businesses want a CRM platform with a high-functioning mobile app that provides users with the information and features they need to close sales and handle inquiries while on the go.